YPSH-DGC/YPMS/README.md

 ## Contributing

 ### Package Submission
-If you'd like to add a new package, please send us a pull request.
+If you'd like to add a new package, please send us a pull request.<br>
-There are almost no restrictions on the type of package.
+There are almost no restrictions on the type of package.<br>
-You can publish a library for YPSH as a package, or even your own CLI tool.
+You can publish a library for YPSH as a package, or even your own CLI tool.<br>
-However, harmful packages may be rejected.
+However, harmful packages may be rejected.<br>
-Also, since YOPR is an official repository, it requires a certain level of recognition or expectation.
+Also, since YOPR is an official repository, it requires a certain level of recognition or expectation.<br>
-You can also set up your own YPMS repository.
+You can also set up your own YPMS repository.<br>
 In that case, see [Custom YPMS Repository].

 ### Contributing to YPMS Itself